Here's what US intelligence thought could happen to Hitler in 1943

 8. He might seek refuge in a neutral country

-According to Murray, the only case for this happening would be if Hitler were drugged by one of his trusted advisers and put on a plane to Switzerland, where he would then be persuaded to stay once he woke up.
+According to Murray, the only case for this happening would be if Hitler was drugged by one of his trusted advisers and put on a plane to Switzerland where he would then be persuaded to stay once he woke up.
 This option would not please Hitler because he could be labelled as a deserter or coward.

 9. He may fall into the hands of the United Nations

-Murray didn’t elaborate on this prediction and described it only as a “least likely, but most desirable outcome.”
+Murray didn’t elaborate on this prediction and only described it as “least likely, but most desirable outcome.”

 Here is Murray’s full study: